Responsible sharing in scholarly networks

 - Is there a waiting period (embargo) before the file can be shared?

-Sharing DOI (Digital Object Identifier) links is easy and the most responsible way to share.
+- Sharing DOI (Digital Object Identifier) links is easy and the most responsible way to share.
 You may share a DOI link with anyone, on any platform and via any communication channel.
 However, access to full-texts may be limited.

-If a publication displays an Open Access label, you can share according to the end user license:
+- If a publication displays an Open Access label, usually you can share according to the end user license:

-Commonly you can share your preprint, article abstract or a link to your article on scholarly collaboration networks, such as ResearchGate or Mendeley.
-However, always check your publication agreement or publication policies on SHERPA/RoMEO / publisher’s website.
+Often you can share your preprint, article abstract or a DOI link to your article on scholarly collaboration networks, such as ResearchGate or Academia.edu.
+However, always check your publication agreement or publication policies on the publisher’s website.

 Check the sharing policy of the publisher of your article.
 If you haven’t published yet, find a scientific journal of your discipline and check its sharing policy.
 Find out what can you share e.g. in Academia.edu or ResearchGate.

-See also the publisher’s self-archiving policy via SHERPA/RoMEO.
+See also the publisher’s copyright and self-archiving policy via Sherpa Romeo.